brijrajk/aws-etl-orchestrator/README.md

  - AWS Step Functions
  - Creating IAM Roles

- The IAM User can be the Administrator User you created in Step 1.
+ **The IAM User can be the Administrator User you created in Step 1.**

-5. Make sure you choose a region where all of the above services are available, such as us-east-1 (N. Virginia).
+5. Make sure you choose a region where all of the above services are available, such as ap-south-1 (Mumbai).
 Visit [this page](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) to learn more about service availability in AWS regions.

 6. Use Pip to install [Pynt](https://github.com/rags/pynt).
 Pynt is used for the project's Python-based build scripts.